 In the show, I present Italy’s contributions to the modern world and explore their underlying model of success, which I trace in Italy’s deliberate hybridization of culture and industry, beauty and technology, and craft and production, as I also point out in my book The Art of Objects, The Birth of Italian Industrial Culture.
-Episodes are available on ITunes, Spotify, Spreaker, and YouTube, and are published on the 1st and 15th of each month.
-In the first episode of each month, I introduce the figure of an Italian innovator, in the fields of music, technology, design, or fashion, and in the second episode, I present, on YouTube, an intellectual who made innovative contributions to the arts, and, in the podcast, I interview key players and up-and-coming figures in a variety of fields related to Italy or Italian culture.
-Starting in September 2020 I will release video installments of an Italian Innovators course on this channel, to provide our chats with a broader historical and cultural context, so be sure to check that out, as well.
+Episodes are released on YouTube twice a month.
+In the first episode of each month, I introduce the figure of an Italian innovator, in the fields of music, technology, design, or fashion, and in the mid-month episode, I present an interview to intellectuals who made innovative contributions in Italian studies, and key figures in Italian entrepreneurship.

 Check some of my latest interviews on the press and on social media: